wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "I had to stop traveling alone because I missed so many planes.
-When somebody runs up to you in the airport and begins to tell you their life story, you can't say, 'Excuse me, boo,' as they're weeping on your bosom."
+💬 Quote of the Day: "I learned that focus is key, not just in running a company, but in your personal life as well"
 <!-- end quote -->